The Very BEST Baked French Onion Soup

 Bonus points for the freezability of this soup.
 AND if you really want to…you can skip the cheese.
 I won’t mind.
 That’s more cheese for me.

-Because this Classic French Onion soup is already pretty hearty, I like to serve my soup with a side that’s a little lighter.
-Here are my favorite sides to serve with French Onion Soup making it a full main course meal:
+Because this easy French Onion soup is already pretty hearty, I like to serve my soup with a side that’s a little lighter.
+Here are my favorite sides to serve with it to make it a full main course meal:

 - Loaded Iceberg Wedge Salad